 Thankam S. Sunil researches health disparities at the local and global levels.
 Sunil received his PhD from the University of North Texas and MPH from the University of North Texas Health Sciences Center.

-UT MPH students employed by their Applied Practice Experience site upon graduation
+Approximate amount of UT MPH students employed by their Applied Practice Experience site upon graduation

 Agencies and facilities across 32 states have provided practice sites for UT MPH students

 MPH graduates employed or pursuing further education within one year of graduation